 • Ensuring the premises adhere to all state and local habitability rules and the fair housing act.

-If a landlord fails in these responsibilities then it may open them up to legal action.
+If a landlord does not complete these responsibilities then it may open them up to legal action.

 Overview of the Michigan Landlord-Tenant Laws